MagicJinn/Quantum-Things/README.md

 - Fixed Rain Shield duplication.
 - Fixed a crash when Biome Stone tried to access a biome that was not registered with BiomeDictionary.
 - Fixed a crash when the Eclipsed Clock tried to access a font renderer that was not available.
-- Fixed Biome Sensor not working when held in off-hand. (in development)
+- Fixed Biome Sensor not working when held in off-hand.

 ### Reporting Issues